Learning Marmoset Vocal Patterns with a Masked Autoencoder for Robust Call Segmentation, Classification, and Caller Identification: Result and discussion

 We applied our system directly to each raw long-hour audio recording (approximately 2 to 3 hours) without extra processing.
 We compare our PyTorch-implemented two-stream CNN and transformer system with the best sytem of~\cite{oikarinen2019deep} (open-sourced) on the same dataset~\cite{landman2020close} of annotated dual audio recordings with the data division shown in the Figure~\ref{fig:data_division}.

-Our CNN system outperforms the best system from~\cite{oikarinen2019deep} in both F-score and accuracy.
-Furthermore, the Transformer system surpasses the CNN system across all F-score and accuracy-related metrics.
+The Figure~\ref{fig:dev_acc} shows real-time accuracy over 100 epochs on the development set during training of the CNN, Transformer, and MAE pretrained Transformer where MAE is pretrained with marmoset recordings without annotation.
+We observed that: 1) For CNN, the small model quickly converges on the limited training data within 25 epochs and then overfits without recovery.
+2) For the Transformer model, overfitting occurs much later around 60 epochs, but its starting accuracy is low and shows a steep drop in accuracy due to unstable training.
+3) For the MAE pretrained Transformer (6 frozen layers for MAE features and 6 layers for fine-tuning for MAE Transformer vs. 6-layer Transformer), the starting accuracy after the first epoch is even better than CNN.
+We did not observe any overfitting during fine-tuning, with accuracy continuing to increase until the end of 100 epochs.
+The MAE pretrained Transformer outperformed both the Transformer and CNN by a large margin.

+Our proposed Transformer systems surpass the CNN system and baseline system~\cite{oikarinen2019deep} across all F-score and total accuracy (Table~\ref{tab:result}); the bootstrap one-tailed unpaired t-test on F-score comparing our CNN and MAE ViT is significant at the 0.05 level.
+Our proposed Transformer systems also achieve the best performance in separate evaluations of classification, and caller identification (Table~\ref{tab:result2}).

-The Transformer's superior performance can be attributed to its ability to better capture overall patterns within each segment.
-However, the Vision Transformer is constrained by the patch-based resolution due to its quadratic complexity in input token length, resulting in lower model resolution compared to the CNN model.
-In future work, we aim to improve our Transformer system for better resolution modeling.
+The Transformer performs best using global contextual modeling to better capture overall call patterns.
+However, the Vision Transformer patchizes input spectrograms, resulting in lower model resolution than the CNN model.
+The transformer prediction intervals are usually wider than annotated truth, penalized by strict segmentation evaluation such as 100ms tolerance boundary F-score (Table~\ref{tab:result2}); we also observed penalty at 50ms and 200ms tolerance boundary F-scores.
+In future work, we will improve Transformer system for better resolution modeling.

-Our systems can be applied to raw, long-hour audio recordings to simultaneously segment and classify calls, as well as identify callers.
+Our systems can be applied to raw, long-hour audio recordings to segment and classify calls, as well as identify callers.
 This capability provides a valuable tool for recording marmoset interactions, which can support future studies on social behavior, development, and abnormalities in marmoset vocalizations.
-Such research could offer insights into communication, evolution, and dysfunction of the vocal langauge.
+Such research could offer insights into communication, evolution, and dysfunction of the vocal language of marmoset.
+The research also helps facilitate comparisons between marmoset and human infant vocal development in family environments.
 Additionally, the Transformer update of our system offers potential for developing a unified multimodal model that integrates both video and audio inputs.